-Recover Deleted Files from Google Drive: Deleting important files accidentally or on purpose is not uncommon these days.
+Deleting important files accidentally or on purpose is not uncommon these days.
 The problem arises when you realize you have deleted the wrong file and there’s no way you could restore it.
 That’s why Google Drive was created.
-It provides you with a platform where you could keep the backup of your important files so that you never lose them.
+It provides you with a platform where you can keep the backup of your important files so that you never lose them.

-There are times when you delete the files and folders on Google Drive.
-The question is “how can you recover the files deleted from Google Drive”?
-Well, let’s see what could be done to restore the deleted files.
+There are times when you delete files from Google Drive permanently.
+The question is “how can you recover permanently deleted files from Google Drive”?

 However, this option is available for only the first few seconds.
 If you fail to undo the action quickly, you are going to have to restore the file from the trash folder.

-- Check out the Trash folder in the “My Drive”.
+- Head over to the Bin folder in the “My Drive”.

-- Double-click on the file you want to restore on your device.
+- Double-click on the file you want to recover on your device.

-- You will see two options, i.e. Restore the file or Delete Forever.
+- You will see two options, i.e. Recover file or Delete Forever.

-- Select the “Restore” button to save the file.
+- Select the “Recover” button to save the file.

 2. Google Drive File Recovery Software